 Analysis and Test Results

-We performed four different performance tests and evaluated each phone on four different metrics.
+We performed four different performance tests and evaluated each phone across four different metrics, including stability, ease of installation, ease of use, and security.

-Stability scores how well the mount stays connected to the car.
-We found that the most stable mount was the Scosche MagicMount Pro Dash.
-It's adhesive back held fast to whatever we put it on, and included the side benefit of being very versatile in its placement location.
+In this metric, we rate how well each product stays connected to your vehicle.
+The most stable mount in our test was the Scosche MagicMount Pro Dash.
+Its adhesive back held fast to whatever we stuck it to, and it included the side benefit of being very versatile in its placement location.

 Just behind the Scosche was the IOttie Easy one-touch 4 Vent mount, the most stable of the vent mounts.
 The IOttie attaches to the vent, then clamps down with a threaded tightening mechanism.
 That threaded tightening mechanism is also employed to lock the swivel mount.
 Making on-the-fly adjustments is very difficult, but once you find the angle you like and lock it down, it's not going anywhere.

 On smooth roads, the Scosche MagicMount Pro VNT and Maxboost Magnetic were stable enough, but when the terrain got rough, they seemed to be the first to fall off.
-That's because they slip into the vent with any supplemental clamping mechanism.
+That's because they slip into the vent without any supplemental clamping mechanism.
+Because vent attachment models are secured to only a thin sheet of plastic, they are more prone to being impacted by a vehicle's vibration.
+They may not be the best choice if you are often traveling over bumpy terrain.

 Ease of Installation

-It seems like it should be simple enough to install a car phone mount.
 Across the board, the magnetic mounts took the longest to install the first time.
 First, you have to put the magnetic back on your phone or phone case.
-This took an average of two minutes to clean the phone for a reliable connection, line up the placement just so, and then finally stick it on.
+This took an average of two minutes to clean the phone for a reliable connection, line up the placement just right, and then finally stick it on.
 Consequently, reinstalling mounts that employ magnets is much faster than installing them the first time.
-All the magnetic mounts were fast to install if you exclude installing the magnetic back — none taking more than a minute.
+All the magnetic mounts were fast to install if you exclude the magnetic back's initial installation — none taking more than a minute.